 When students visit the testing center they are asked whether they speak US English as their first language and if they have graduated from a US high school.
-If students answer “No” to one or both of these questions, they are given the Accuplacer ESL test (see pages 14-18 for specific ESL test preparation material).
+If students answer “No” to one or both of these questions, they are given the Accuplacer ESL test.
 In addition any students who desire to enroll in a health technology program and who do not speak US English as their first language must meet minimum listening and speaking scores regardless of past course work in the US or abroad.
 More information can be found under the Health Technology English Language Requirement section.

 - All students who take the Accuplacer ESL test meet with an advisor in the EAP department who will evaluate their placement test scores.
 An individual face-to-face evaluation is mandatory.

 - After you take the placement test, you can make an appointment with one of the EAP faculty for your face-to-face evaluation.

 - In addition to the test scores, placement is also based on an interview where students are asked basic questions about their education level in the home language, previous education experience in the US, and other questions that will help the advisors evaluate comprehension and communication in order to place students in the appropriate level.
 Students may be asked for a writing sample in order to accurately determine skill level.

 Placement information for other courses for EFL students

 - Students who place into either Level 1 or 2 of EFL courses (EFL 071/072 or EFL 091/092) will not take the math placement test until they complete Level 2 of the EFL courses so that their developing academic English reading skills will not impede their math scores.